 Emojis and slang have made digital communications more personal but less formal than ever before.
 But you shouldn’t treat digital communications any less seriously than oral or written communications.

-Type emails and chat messages as though they could be read by anyone in your business.
+Type emails and chat messages as though read by anyone in your business.
 Employ discretion and diplomacy no matter whom you are addressing.
 Also, avoid using slang or colloquialisms that not all recipients will understand or appreciate.
-This will help prevent misunderstandings or unnecessary provocations.
+Using straightforward terms will help prevent misunderstandings or unnecessary provocations.
 More importantly, it will convey that you are a professional.

 3. Listen more

 Famed financier Bernard Baruch once said, “Most of the successful people I’ve known are the ones who do more listening than talking.”
 We often hear that influential leaders tell it like they see it.
 But voices of your champions and critics can be equally vital in advancing your business.